luxfi/docs/network/docs/learn/lux/lnm.md

 ### Signing Messages on the Origin Subnet

-AWM is a low-level messaging protocol.
+LNM is a low-level messaging protocol.
 Any type of data encoded in an array of bytes can be included in the message sent to another Subnet.
-AWM uses the [BLS signature scheme](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html), which allows message recipients to verify the authenticity of these messages.
+LNM uses the [BLS signature scheme](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html), which allows message recipients to verify the authenticity of these messages.
 Therefore, every validator on the Lux network holds a BLS key pair, consisting of a private key for signing messages and a public key that